 Fresh Water Maintenance

 Campground water differs from the water provided by a typical municipal utility.
-Campground water might be well water that is not as thoroughly filtered, chlorinated, and tested as municipal water.
+Water from a campground spigot might be well water that is not as thoroughly filtered, chlorinated, or tested as municipal water.

 Frequently we fill our freshwater tank on arrival at a campground.
 This tank holds freshwater when our site does not have a “City Water” hook up or so we can easily switch to using our pump should the campground system get interrupted.
 Water sitting in our tank will deposit any sediments on the bottom of the tank.
 Sediments and the possibility of organisms growing on the inside surfaces necessitate sanitizing an RV’s freshwater system once or twice a year.